camaleaun/cv/README.md

 ### WordPress Developer (remote), Zeni (WordPress Agency)

-Czech Republic, February 2023 - Present (4 months)
+Czech Republic, February 2023 - Present (1 year and 7 months)

-- Continuity in some WordPress projects, especially in custom themes and child themes.
+- Creation and continuity of WordPress projects, custom plugins or themes, including child themes.
 - Catalog website with ProductX plugin (WooCommerce template builder based in Gutenberg).
 - Layouts in child themes of Generatepress theme (extra blocks and alternative to Full Site Editing).
 - Setting up production, staging, and local environments using Bedrock stack, Trellis, and Sage.